FirelyTeam/firely-docs-firely-net-sdk/validation/terminology-service.rst

 The ``LocalTerminologyService`` requires an ``IResourceResolver`` to resolve all the FHIR resources needed to perform it's terminology logic.

-The following functions are currently supported by the ``LocalTerminologyService``:
+The following function is currently supported by the ``LocalTerminologyService``:

 - ``Task<Parameters> ValueSetValidateCode(Parameters parameters, string id = null, bool useGet = false)``